Dedicated to all of us that went through Peary Junior High School and Gardena High School during the 1960's.

 Something In the Air: Thunderclap Newman

 The letter to Lyndon Johnson caused innumerable trips to downtown Los Angeles and the Immigration Department and to the offices of the Secret Service.
 These offices looked exactly like the Employment Offices spread throughout the city that I would get to know a few years later when I worked unloading trucks for a place in Gardena called American Bravo that imported rattan furniture from China.
 Those sorts of rattan chairs in particular were everywhere and very inexpensive so hugely popular.
 There was a picture of Bobby Seale, one of the leaders of the Black Panther party, sitting on a throne made of rattan - a poster seen often in record stores and underground press locations.
 We unloaded the containers that held the furniture, covered in a strange plastic embedded with natural fibers, being careful not to let the spiders and bugs get on us.
 Some, including me, would tie our pants around our ankles so spiders could not crawl up in there.
 Many of my colleagues on those jobs were veterans who claimed that Vietnam was just a business enterprise, "like everything else."
 I had no idea what they meant at first but over time It became clearer.
 Sometimes we would hang out after work and go to strip clubs - South Bay Girls and Jumbo's Clown Room.
 In the Employment Offices everything was grey and beige.
 The metal chairs always faced a partition of posters promoting community spirit and drug abuse services.
 Women came with their children and fell asleep on the hard chairs that I could barely sit on.
 Men stared at the same piece of wall for hours turning their heads in a haze and getting up very slowly when their names were called by obese women who dragged their feet.
 Always last name first and first name last.
 The letter to the President had been written by a friend from elementary school that I had grown distant from in High School whose brother had gone to Viet-Nam and been killed; he had used my name to get me into trouble so they would send me back to Payroo, which I remembered is how he pronounced Peru.
 I never found out why.
 He helped out his dependent mother financially so they never sent him to reform school or prison.
 I remember listening to records with him in my room as he didn't have a record player.
-San Francisco Girls by Fever Tree and Somebody to Love by the Jefferson Airplane were favorites.
+Ten Years After and Jefferson Airplane were favorites.
 Soon after that experience with the Secret Service he moved out and I never saw him again.
 Eisenhower and John Glenn also disappeared - they had promised to come by one more time and explain the situation but they never did, writing a short matter-of-fact letter that my mother kept for years, just in case they ever came back.

 15. The New Vagabond